carbon-language/carbon-lang/README.md

 Read more about
 [C++ interop in Carbon](/docs/design/interoperability/philosophy_and_goals.md).

-Beyond interoperability between Carbon and C++, we've also planning to support migration tools that will mechanically translate idiomatic C++ code into Carbon code to help you switch an existing C++ codebase to Carbon.
+Beyond interoperability between Carbon and C++, we're also planning to support migration tools that will mechanically translate idiomatic C++ code into Carbon code to help you switch an existing C++ codebase to Carbon.